Find Duplicate Songs by Title, Artist, Album, and Genre

 • Depends on accurate tagging; errors may result in missed duplicates.

-More info: TechRadar Music Management.
+More info: Wikipedia Music Management.

 Method 3: Using Duplicate File Finder Tools